 7 April 2010

-The bill would require planning authorities to hold a local referendum before deciding on planning permission for large-scale waste recovery or disposal facilities that involve waste from more than one county.
-If the referendum shows local opposition, planning permission must not be granted by the planning authority or the Secretary of State.
-The aim is to give local people a say and prevent unwanted facilities being approved.
+The bill would require planning authorities to hold a local referendum before considering planning permission for new large-scale waste recovery or disposal facilities that would handle waste from more than one county.
+If the referendum shows local opposition, planning permission must not be granted by the planning authority or by the Secretary of State.
+It aims to give local communities a direct say on cross-county waste projects.

 Generated 21 February 2026